Natalie Barnes: Storylines

-Unknown to all except Des, Tony has arrived on the Street with serious problems.
+Unknown to all except Des, Tony has arrived at the Street with serious problems.
 He is now a drug dealer and in big financial trouble.
 He needs money and Natalie is quick to give him what he needs, although she never knows what it is for; it is not enough.
 While at home one night, Tony is accosted by three drug dealers, looking for the money that he owes them.
 Des happens to be there as they attack Tony and while trying to help him, he hits his head, sending him crashing onto the coffee table.
-Des dies in hospital of a heart attack.
+Des dies in the hospital of a heart attack.
 Bereft and looking for a new start, Natalie seeks comfort from The Rovers.
 Finding that it is for sale, Natalie buys the pub from Alec Gilroy (Roy Barraclough) on 30 December 1998.
 After shifting Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn) from their lodgings upstairs, Natalie moves into the pub and redecorates.

 As The Rovers new landlady, Natalie has a brief relationship with Ian Bentley (Jonathan Guy Lewis), aware that he is engaged but unaware that he is engaged to Rita Sullivan's (Barbara Knox) former foster daughter Sharon Gaskell (Tracie Bennett).
 The Rovers' barmaid Betty Williams (Betty Driver) sees Natalie and Ian together, and tells Rita - who confronts Natalie.
 Natalie finishes with Ian and Sharon leaves him at the altar; however, after this, Natalie and Sharon begin a feud.

 After the break-up of her marriage to Nick Tilsley (Adam Rickett), Leanne Battersby (Jane Danson) moves into The Rovers with Natalie.
-The Rovers is robbed on New Year's Day 2000 after Leanne falls into debt with drug dealer Jez Quigley (Lee Boardman) over her cocaine addiction.
+The Rovers are robbed on New Year's Day 2000 after Leanne falls into debt with drug dealer Jez Quigley (Lee Boardman) over her cocaine addiction.
 The Rovers robbery leaves Leanne hospitalised, and after she confesses to Natalie, Natalie agrees to support her, and seeks help for her with a drug counsellor.